11cafe/comfyui-workspace-manager/README.md

 If you have questions or suggestions, please [join our Discord](https://discord.gg/HHvfEurv2Z)!

-🦄 We have a new platform to turn your comfyui workflow to runnable web app: www.nodecafe.co please check it out! 🥳
+✨We have a new platform to turn your comfyui workflow to runnable web app: www.nodecafe.co please check it out! 🥳

-[6-25] ⚠️ if workspace manage is not showing up for you after updating ComfyUI, please update it! cause: https://github.com/comfyanonymous/ComfyUI/commit/90aebb6c868d713c3e6457d1474c53808cb5f6a2
+[6-25] ⚠️ Please update workspace manager to latest version if it's not showing up for you after updating ComfyUI

 [6-21] ‼️please upgrade to V2 and enable twoway sync if you haven't already.
 I will stop supporting V1 soon and will forcefully turn on twoway sync later. (twoway sync means that your workflow are twoway synced with your disk files /my_workflows directly)

-[6-21] ‼️‼️Auto-save mode will be removed comopoletely from next version.
+[6-21] ‼️ Auto-save mode will be removed comopoletely from next version.
 Because there are reports that autosave mode sometimes overwrite workflows mistakenly.
 Therefore, please **manual save** your workflows always.

 [New!]
 We provide 👭**team workspace** now!
 If you need to **share workflows, backup workflow versions for enterprise and teams**, please contact me about our team/enterprise product at weixuanfu01@gmail.com or join discord and DM me @briefpeach